nikomatsakis/rustnation-24/index.md

 ???

 This is my latest take on Rust's core goals.
 There are 5 of them, and they are in order, starting with the most important.
-Let's go through with them.
+Let's go through them briefly.

+Reliability: "if it compiles, it works" -- or at least, if it doesn't, it's *your* fault, not *Rust's* fault.

+Performant: the "first draft" of your Rust code should perform pretty well.
+And while you may have to optimize, you won't normally have to do so by making your code low-level and cryptic.

+Low-level control: look, if you want to account for every bit in your struct or count every memory allocation, we want to let you.
+Rust is for systems software, and sometimes that's necessary.

 ---
-template: rust-rusty2

-???

-So, number one is reliability -- we saw it in Lars's talk.
-Rust's "secret weapon" and most appealing quality is not really performance, it's the feeling that "if your code compiles, it works".
-And it makes sense.
-People could always get performance from C, but they couldn't get reliability.

----
-template: rust-rusty2

-???

-Number two is *performant and composable abstractions*.
-This is that sense that, once you've finished the "rough draft" of your code, it's going to perform pretty good, even if you still have to tune it.

-It's also this idea that you shouldn't have to stop using high-level, idiomatic abstractions to get good performance.

-Composable meanwhile is the idea that you should be able to take small things and put them together to build more complex, surprising things.

----
 name: rust-rusty3
 template: rust-rusty2

-.abspos.top260.left515[¹]
+.abspos.top270.left510[¹]

 .footnote[¹ Hopefully you caught Andre Bogus's talk yesterday on Easy Mode Rust!
 (Also, thanks Andre for *This Week in Rust*!)]